Download the WTC Disability Law

-This law provides that NYCERS’ members/vested members/retirees (retired after 9/11/01) who Participated in WTC Rescue, Recovery or Clean-up Operations during a Qualifying Period may be entitled to a presumption that any current or future disability caused by a Qualifying Condition or Impairment of Health arose from participation in such operations, unless the contrary is proven.
+This law provides that NYCERS Members, Vested Members, or Retirees (retired after 9/11/01) who participated in the WTC Rescue, Recovery or Clean-up Operations during a Qualifying Period may be entitled to a presumption that any current or future disability caused by a Qualifying Condition or Impairment of Health arose from participation in such operations, unless it’s proven otherwise.

 Does this law create an enhanced disability benefit?

 No. The law provides a presumption of an Accidental Disability for NYCERS Members, Vested Members, or Retirees (retired after 9/11/01) who meet certain pre-qualifying criteria in the law and become disabled from performing the functions of their position as a result of a Qualifying Condition or Impairment of Health and have a verified Notice of Participation on file with NYCERS.
-Benefits are paid according to the provisions that cover accidental disability for your tier and title.
+Benefits are paid according to the provisions that cover an Accidental Disability for your Tier and title.

 What is a Notice of Participation (Form #622)?

 The law requires that members file a statement with NYCERS indicating the dates and locations of participation.
 This statement is known as a Notice of Participation.
 A Notice of Participation is not a disability application.
 It is a sworn statement by you indicating the dates and locations of your participation, which preserves your right to file for disability under the WTC Disability Law.
 NYCERS will send your completed Notice of Participation to your employer at the time of such participation for verification that you meet the pre-qualifying criteria.
-A Notice of Participation must be filed no later than September 11, 2026.
+A Notice of Participation must be filed with NYCERS no later than September 11, 2026.

 Who should file a Notice of Participation?

-All active members, vested members and retirees (retired after 9/11/01) who Participated in WTC Rescue, Recovery or Clean-up Operations during a Qualifying Period.
+All NYCERS active Members, Vested Members and Retirees (retired after 9/11/01) who Participated in WTC Rescue, Recovery or Clean-up Operations during a Qualifying Period.
 Participation in WTC Rescue, Recovery, or Clean-up Operations must have been during your employment.
 Participation in a volunteer capacity does not qualify you under this law.
 Also, Eligible Beneficiaries of members who participated and subsequently died without having filed a Notice of Participation may file.
-Remember, the deadline to file is September 11, 2022.
+Remember, the deadline to file is September 11, 2026.

 I am not experiencing any health issues.
 Do I still need to file a Notice of Participation?

 Yes.
 Although you may not be experiencing any health issues at this time, filing a Notice of Participation preserves your right to apply for disability retirement under this law.
 You cannot predict if you will develop a Qualifying Condition or Impairment of Health in the future so it is urged that you file the Notice prior to the current filing deadline of September 11, 2026.

 What information must be provided when I file the Notice of Participation?

 The law requires that you meet certain prequalifying criteria to be eligible for the presumption.
-In general, a member/vested member/retiree is deemed to have met the prequalifying criteria upon verification of his or her Participation in WTC Rescue, Recovery or Clean-up Operations during a Qualifying Period.
+In general, a NYCERS Member/Vested Member/Retiree is deemed to have met the prequalifying criteria upon verification of their Participation in WTC Rescue, Recovery or Clean-up Operations during a Qualifying Period.
 The Notice is a sworn statement in which you indicate how you meet the pre-qualifying criteria.

 Is there any supporting documentation required?

-One pre-qualifying criterion specifies that a member must have either successfully passed a physical examination upon entry into public service or, if he or she did not undergo such examination, authorize the release of all relevant medical records.
-If you did not undergo a physical examination, we urge you to gather, maintain and/or submit relevant medical records as early as possible.
+One pre-qualifying criterion specifies that a member must have either successfully passed a physical examination upon entry into public service or, if they did not undergo such examination, authorize the release of all relevant medical records.
+If you did not undergo a physical examination, NYCERS urges you to gather, maintain and/or submit relevant medical records as early as possible.
 Doing so may help facilitate a disability application you may file in the future.